 Office morale is something that can make or break a business or an organization.
 For some business owners, it’s just a way of employees to have more fun at work, but that is not the case.
 Having low office morale can have a negative effect on employees’ productivity.
 Having high office morale, on the other hand, can lead to happiness, fulfillment, and satisfaction at work aside from increased productivity.

 Low office morale is not easily identified, especially when you’re a boss or a supervisor, because employees will not talk and open up to you even when they feel discouraged or frustrated with their work.
-This means that you have to learn how to identify the signs of a low office morale.
+This means that you have to learn how to recognize the signs of low office morale by yourself.
 Some of the common signs are lack of cooperation, few personal conversations, rare personal initiatives, increased rates of turnover, and overall poor performance or attitude.